-Vegetation management of grass, shrubs, and trees < 3 in DBH has the potential to alter insect diversity and possible abundance, potentially altering roosting habitat and behavior for these bat species.
+Vegetation management of grass, shrubs, and trees < 3 in DBH and invasive species has the potential to alter insect diversity and abundance, or roosting habitat and behavior for these bat species.
 Hazard tree removal could remove potential roosts for these species, and in season removal could cause harm or adverse effects to non-volant young.
-However, in general, given the size of Fort Drum and the vast amount of natural areas remaining, management or removal of vegetation through this activity is unlikely to have any discernible effects to Indiana or northern long-eared bats.
-With the time-of-year restriction for clearing of most trees, and the other conservation measures and screening criteria in place to deal with hazard tree removal, and vegetation removal within the BCA, any negative effects should adequately be minimized.
+However, in general, given the size of Fort Drum and the vast amount of natural areas remaining, the land cover types being managed, and the systemic annual removal and management of vegetation through this activity, it is unlikely to have any discernible effects to Indiana or northern long-eared bats.
+With the time-of-year restriction for clearing of most trees, and the other conservation measures and screening criteria in place to deal with hazard tree removal, and invasive vegetation removal within the BCA, any negative effects should adequately be minimized.
+Ultimately, removal of invasive species and the promotion of the recolonization of native species should lead to better long-term sustainability of habitat.
 Therefore, mechanical vegetation management may affect but is unlikely to adversely affect Indiana and northern long-eared bats.